-INSTRUCTIONAL UNIT: Radiographic Procedures of the Shoulder Girdle
+INSTRUCTIONAL UNIT: Radiographic Procedures of the Shoulder Girdle The student will:

-- 1. Review and identify the anatomy of the shoulder girdle, including the articulations. - 2.
-Identify and describe the procedure for each radiographic projection of the shoulder girdle covered in class, including patient position, anatomical structure position, and alignment of the central ray, image receptor and anatomical structure. - 3.
+1. Review and identify the anatomy of the shoulder girdle, including the articulations.

+- 2. Identify and describe the procedure for each radiographic projection of the shoulder girdle covered in class, including patient position, anatomical structure position, and alignment of the central ray, image receptor and anatomical structure. - 3.
 Identify and describe the structures demonstrated best in each shoulder girdle projection covered in class including the use of illustrations and radiographic images. - 4.
 Identify and describe the evaluation criteria for each shoulder girdle projection covered in class. - 5.
 Define pathologies and abnormalities affecting the shoulder girdle.

-INSTRUCTIONAL UNIT: Radiographic Procedures of the Lower Extremities
+INSTRUCTIONAL UNIT: Radiographic Procedures of the Lower Extremities The student will: